 Toro Shelters Salt Barn – Safety First Policy

-Toro salt barns are designed in accordance with Eurocode design standards.
-Additionally, they are compliant with Bristish Standard BS EN 1090-1.
-All of our structural steel is supplied CE marked.
-The results is, our salt barns are safe and last a lifetime.
+Toro’s engineers design the road salt storage structures in accordance with Eurocode design standards.
+Additionally, they are compliant with British Standard BS EN 1090-1.
+For the structures we supply CE marked steel.
+The results is, our road salt storage products are safe and last a lifetime.

-Toro’s design philosophy ensures safety and quality.
-Accordingly, Toro structures are designed in line with CDM regulations.
-Which means, safety is designed into the structure from the earliest stage of development.
+Toro’s philosophy ensures safety and quality.
+Accordingly, we design structures in line with CDM regulations.
+Which means, we provide safety of the structure from the earliest stage of development.

 Complying with the UK's Environment Agencies